hs536/blender_addon/README.md

 536Tools tab is located in ToolShelf in Edit-Mode only.

 ## Adjust 3D Cursor
-This tool adjust 3D Cursor to the coordinates of selected vertex while ArmatureModifier enabled.
+This tool adjust 3D Cursor to the coordinates of selected vertex while ArmatureModifier enabled if you edited mouse operation.